hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   sysupgrade [parameters] <image file or URL>

 The most important parameters are **--help** (to display the help) and **-F** to force the installation.
-It's not recommended to use this method (besides the way, it is described bellow), unless you really know, what you are doing.
+It's not recommended to use this method (besides the way that it is described below) unless you really know what you are doing.

 =======================================
 Features, PROs and CONs of this method:
 =======================================

-  + installs various version of Braiins OS, while connected to the miner
+  + installs various version of Braiins OS while connected to the miner
   + migrates the configuration
   + parameters are available to customize the process